 Dr Matthew Channon

-Matthew joined Exeter Law School as a Lecturer in Law from the University of Southampton in September 2017.
-Matthew's research focusses on legal issues arising from Connected and Autonomous Vehicles (Driverless Cars) and co-authored the first substantive text on 'The Law and Autonomous Vehicles' (January 2019).
+Matthew joined Exeter Law School as a Lecturer in Law in September 2017.
+Matthew's research focusses on legal issues arising from Connected and Autonomous Vehicles (Driverless Cars) and has co-authored the first substantive text on 'The Law and Autonomous Vehicles' (January 2019).
 Matthew has presented his research at major industry conferences both nationally and internationally and has been cited by several newspapers including the Times and the Guardian.

 The Law and Autonomous Vehicles (With Lucy McCormick and Dr Kyriaki Noussia) (January 2019) Informa Law from Routledge

 'The Nature of the Motor Insurers' Bureau and Its Agreements' (2020) 7 (2) European Journal of Comparative Law and Governance

 'Automated and Electric Vehicles Act 2018 an evaluation in light of proactive law and regulatory disconnect' (2019) 10 (2) European Journal of Law and Technology.